HPN Select is dedicated to the needs of affordable housing developers and managers, helping you achieve your goals and fulfill your mission.

 Who we are

-Our goal is to ensure the future of procurement, including affordable housing, is simpler, more streamlined and built for sustainability and efficiency.
+Our goal is to ensure the future of procurement, including for affordable housing, is simpler, more streamlined and built for sustainability and efficiency.
 We’re working to help developers and owner-managers connect with vendors in ways that make it easier to access quality and nationally available products at a fair price.
 And we’re enabling greater visibility and transparency in buying decisions and smarter dollar allocations.

 How we started